mftakhullaziz/mftakhullaziz/README.md

-# Hi, I'm Mifta, a Data Science Engineer 🚀 from Indonesia. 👋
+# Hi, I'm Mifta, a Data Science 🚀 from Indonesia. 👋
+# Currently perform as Data Engineer
 <!-- ## -->

 ### About me